odu-cs432-websci/public/fall21/syllabus.md

 **Prerequisites:** A grade of C or better in CS 361 and CS 330.

+## Instructor Contact and Office Hours

+Dr. Michele Weigle: mweigle at cs.odu.edu, <https://www.cs.odu.edu/~mweigle/>

+My office hours will be Tue 11a-12:30p and Thu 4:30-6p, or by appointment.
+All office hours will be held via Zoom (see Blackboard for the link to the Zoom meeting room).
+Students will be placed into the waiting room if I am already meeting with another student.
+If you cannot attend during regular office hours, please contact me to set up an alternate appointment time.

 ## Course Objectives

 After completing this course, you should be able to do the following: